Report Writing Guidelines¶

 Results

-Present data in an organized manner using graphs, tables, etc.
+Present data in an organized manner using plots, tables, etc.

 Conclusion